stevensouza/camel/README.md

 ## [experiment1](https://github.com/stevensouza/camel/tree/master/experiment1) (click to go to the projects source code)

+This code requires running Kafka and ActiveMq (see above for instructions for running in docker)

 * Technologies used
   * Kafka - read/write from topics
   * JMS/Activemq - read/write VirtualTopic